 It is important to review this critical element of your care plan with your treatment team and to design a framework for nutrition that meets your individual needs.
 Other options include consulting a nutritional therapist.

-At the UPMC Digestive Disorders Center, Dr. Mark Dinga has worked with many patients to help formulate diet plans.
+At UPMC Digestive Health Care, Dr. Mark Dinga has worked with many patients to help formulate diet plans.

 Reading credible books or literature to educate yourself about how diet impacts your body and making the choices to modify it, can improve how you feel.
 These can include: